 What are the new rules going to change?

-New HMO licensing rules are expected in spring this year and Landlords who own HMOs may require new licences.
+New HMO licensing rules are expected in October this year and Landlords who own HMOs may require new licences.
 The new licensing rules will impose minimum standards on room sizes, waste disposal and storage facilities for all HMOs.
 The new regulations will also scrap the requirement that all HMOs must have at least three storeys in order to fall within the scope of the licensing process.
 Landlords who fail to comply with the new licensing legislation could find themselves with properties that can no longer be rented.

 Who do the news rules apply to?